 Monitor and prevent…

 So where do you, or we, go from here?
 At the end of the day, it’s all about monitoring driver behavior, and preventing it.
 How do you prevent it?
-The first step is tracking and monitoring driver behavior – even your own – via a fleet management solution, such as our very own Veturilo, which is specifically designed for small to medium-sized businesses.
+The first step is tracking and monitoring driver behavior – even your own – via a vehicle management solution, such as our very own Veturilo, which is specifically designed for small to medium-sized businesses.

 This may sound like an extreme solution if you’re just an average motorist, but for fleet managers it’s essential to make the fleet and business run more efficiently.
 If you can set up a feedback loop that helps you track or monitor and then evaluate what kind of behaviors are coming through, you can then evaluate and make changes accordingly, to reduce or prevent aggressive driving.